HOW TO WE LEAVE INDUSTRIAL AGE LEADERSHIP BEHIND?

 “Building new habits is one of those meta-skills.
 If you understand habit building, it can really help you change and elevate your game – not just in your business, but in your life as well.”

-If any of this has resonated with you today, head over to http://boolkah.com/and get in contact.
+If any of this has resonated with you today, get in contact.

-I definitely recommend that you buy Michael’s book; if you can’t back yourself, who is going to back you?
+I definitely recommend that you buy Michael’s book; if you can’t back yourself, who will back you?
 Buy it and further your knowledge.